I think you will agree with me when I say that most social networks have an ulterior purpose: induce addiction in their users.

 The only notifications I have willfully left to ‘allowed‘ status are my Outlook and a few others that I will talk about later.

 If you own an android phone, it’s simple to do.
 Go to the settings>Applications>Applications manager and make the changes.
+In you war against Smartphone addiction, notifications are your biggest nemesis.

 #2.
 Disable Facebook